cfilipecruz/cfilipecruz/README.md

 - 🛠️ I built an intelligent greenhouse for my final project in my Electronics and Computer Systems course.
 - 🐛 My team and I once created a cricket energy bar.
 Yes, the kind with actual crickets.
-- 🎨 When I'm not coding, you might find me exploring new graphic design techniques or dabbling in 3D modeling.

 ## 🎮 Hobbies